-South Kesteven is a thriving region located within Lincolnshire with some world-class businesses based in the area.
+South Kesteven is a thriving region located in Lincolnshire and has some world-class businesses based in the area.
 The quality and quantity of the land has ensured that South Kesteven is one of the most important regions in the UK in terms of agricultural and horticultural production, and its food manufacturing and processing industries are also hugely important.
-However it is also has a growing reputation for attracting and retaining businesses with a variety of industry sectors including financial services, the digital and creative sector, and advanced manufacturing.
+However it also has a growing reputation for attracting and retaining businesses from a variety of industry sectors including financial services, the digital and creative sector, and advanced manufacturing.

 A number of leading financial services companies have their headquarters in the South Kesteven area.
 The combination of cost effective office space, a skilled and motivated workforce and affordable housing makes it ideal for any financial services organisation wanting to move to the region.
 For example Totemic, a leading payments solutions, debt management, insurance and lending firm are based in Grantham.

 South Kesteven has a long and rich history in the engineering sector dating back over one hundred years.
 Whether it was the Cutting brothers setting up their Electrical Engineering business in Stamford in 1904, Raymond Mays setting up BRM racing cars who won the World Championships in 1962 through to Winfield Engineering ltd a well established laser cutting, fabrication, welding, machining and profiling company based in Grantham.

 South Kesteven is perfectly positioned for access to both domestic and international markets, with mainline railway links to London and the north of England, easy access to ports and directly positioned on the A1 motorway.

 To find out more about why your engineering business should consider relocating to South Kesteven please call us on 01476 406176.